High-Speed Integrated Electronic Systems Lab (HISIES)

 Yuntao Liu (Undergraduate Visitor, Zhejiang University, 2012) (Email: lytckc at gmail.com)

-Hao Wang (Graduate Visitor, University of Electronic Science and Technology of China (UESTC), 2012-2013) (Email: howang at ucdavis.edu)
+Hao Wang (Graduate Visitor, University of Electronic Science and Technology of China (UESTC), 2012-2013, Currently at UC Davis) (Email: howang at ucdavis.edu)